ChromeUniverse/ChromeUniverse/README.md

 My most relevant programming and electronics projects are right here.

-### A little bit about me...
+### A little bit about myself...

 - I'm from Brasília, Brazil.
-Lovely city!
+It's a nice place!
-- I studied at Colégio Militar de Brasília (CMB) from 2014 to 2020.
+- I've completed my middle/high school edication at _Colégio Militar de Brasília_.
-- I have a background in Math and Physics high-school science olympiads.
+- I've competed in several Math and Physics olympiads throughout middle/high school.
-- I'm a (mostly) self-taught Python and C++ programmer.
+- I'm a self-taught intermediate-level Python and C++ programmer.
-- I play the alto sax and the piano!
+- I play the alto sax 🎷, piano 🎹 and electric bass 🎸!
-- Some of my favorite musicians are Bill Evans, Cory Wong, Joe Dart, Herbie Hancock, Miles Davis and Carlos Eiene.
+- Some of my favorite musicians (at the moment) are Cory Wong, Joe Dart, Herbie Hancock, Carlos Eiene, and Woody Goss.
-- I want to major in Electrical Engineering!
-I want to work with hardware design and research in the future.
+- I plan on majoring in Electrical or Aerospace Engineering.

 ### A little bit about my personal projects...
 - I love to code in Python!
 It's my favorite programming language.
+- Most of my coding/electronics projects revolve around the idea of project-based learning.
+Often times, I'll find a really interesting concept in CS/electronics and learn it by implementing it in a specific project.
 - I have a YouTube channel!
 I make videos about coding and hobbyist electronics.
 Check out [Lucca's Lab](https://www.youtube.com/channel/UCjpQ2w6Di2f-tyCiK6mVGlA)!

 ### Reach out to me: